|

 Next, I dampened this doll's hair and gingerly detangled it strand by matted strand.
 I had to be careful because the hair easily sheds.
 Using a soapy towel, I washed the doll's face and body, towel rinsed it, and allowed all surfaces to air dry.

-This 17-inch hard plastic doll cleaned up nicely.
+This 17-inch hard plastic doll cleaned up nicely. |

 I selected a period-appropriate-looking dress with a matching hat and tights for 18-inch dolls for the 17-inch doll to wear.
 In my shoe stash, a pair of faux suede black Mary Jane shoes designed to fit Ideal's 1950s Toni fit this doll perfectly.

-In the before and after combined photos, this doll appears happier in the after photo.
+In the before and after combined photos, this doll appears happier in the after photo. |

-16-inch Konig & Wernicke Doll
+16-inch Koenig & Wernicke Doll

-16-inch composition K&W #621/46 character doll
+16-inch composition K&W #621/46 character doll |

 I unmatted the curls of this doll's short curly wig.
 A moistened Q-Tip was used to remove dirt from her flirty glass eyes.
 I spot-cleaned and air-dried her dress before finding panties, socks, and shoes for the doll to wear.
 This doll had minor paint rubs that I painted and sealed.
 These were so minor that I didn't photograph the process.
 She arrived wearing one original brass earring that I accidentally broke.
 So, I fashioned another pair of earrings for her.
 Her matted hair was the most difficult thing to tackle.

-The wig has been detangled and mousse applied for sheen.
+The wig has been detangled and mousse applied for sheen. |

 After applying mousse to the hair, I finger-combed it before placing a hairnet on the head to set the hair.
-(Her little sister was standing behind her when the photo on the far left was taken.
+(Her little sister stood behind her when the photo on the far left was taken.
 Little sis was waiting for the rest of her care, which will be outlined in a separate blog post.)

-A hair ribbon and earrings were added.
+A hair ribbon and earrings were added. |

 I removed the hairnet after the mousse dried.
 I added a hair ribbon and inserted earrings onto the original earring posts that remained in place.
 I made the new earrings using parts of other earrings.
-There is minor crazing on the face that I decided to leave as is because it doesn't appear that it will progress as long as this doll is kept in a stable temperature environment.
+There is minor crazing on the face that I decided to leave as is because it doesn't appear it will progress as long as this doll is kept in a stable temperature environment.
 I also only retouch/repaint when absolutely necessary.

 The shoes that I found kept falling off her feet.
 The following steps outlined in the next photos remedied this issue:

-These shoes were a little too wide for the K&W 621 character doll.
+These shoes were too wide for the K & W 621 character doll. |

-I traced the shoes onto a white foam square and cut the tracing out inside the drawn lines.
+I traced the shoes onto a white foam square and cut the tracing out inside the drawn lines. |

 These are the original foam cut-outs, but I had to redo the right cut-out because the heel area was too narrow.